Razgaleh/razgaleh.github.io/README.md

 # My Personal Portfolio Website

-I used the the minimal theme and made my own personal changes to it:
+I used the minimal theme and made my own personal changes to it:

 ![image](https://github.com/Razgaleh/razgaleh.github.io/assets/62572736/657fec01-27cb-44de-8c52-398155ba07c0)
 ![image](https://github.com/Razgaleh/razgaleh.github.io/assets/62572736/718272dd-c7ab-4902-9a5d-0505a4a48e4b)

-Please give credit for the content of the wesbite.
+Please give credit for the content of the website and its design.

 ### Previewing the theme locally